lanavirsen/BrickBreaker-Extended/README.md

 ## Tests

 Run `dotnet test BrickBreaker.sln` to execute the xUnit suite.
 Tests rely on the storage abstractions, so they run without real database access.

+## Deployment

+- `.github/workflows/ci.yml` restores, builds, runs the tests, and pushes the API container to GHCR before updating the Azure Container Apps revision.
+- `.github/workflows/frontend-deploy.yml` publishes `BrickBreaker.WebClient` and deploys the static site to Netlify.